-This is a consultation document designed to encourage discussion on a model for signalling the quality of some micro-credentials in Ontario.
-The attempt is to present a Framework that supports individual lifelong learning and labour market advancement through the recognition of short, skills based, employment focused, programs.
+This document presents a recommendation for how to recognise the value of microcredentials by signalling the quality.
+The goal was to create a system that supports individual lifelong learning and labour market advancement through the recognition of short, skills based, employment focused, programs.
 To reduce costs, confusion, and complications, the choice was to work within existing Ontario practices of quality assurance.
 Naturally there are implications to retrofitting an existing model to a new phenomenon, but the Ontario processes are robust and based on trust, and therefore respectful of educational paths.
+We sought to make this Framework justifiable, understandable and actualisable.